-In August 2009, the romance, Adam opened, introducing audiences to a title character played by Hugh Dancy who has many of the characteristics of people with autism: superior intelligence and verbal skills, an obsessive interest in particular topics (astronomy in Adam’s case) and social awkwardness.
+In August 2009, the romance, Adam opened, introducing audiences to a title character played by Hugh Dancy who has many of the characteristics of people with Asperger’s: superior intelligence and verbal skills, an obsessive interest in particular topics (astronomy in Adam’s case) and social awkwardness.

 “Adam is about life, not his disability,” Jonathan Kaufman, the founder of the Manhattan-based consulting agency Disability Works Inc., who worked as a technical adviser on the film, told The New York Times during an Aug.
 3, 2009 article.
 “It uses his Asperger’s (a high-functioning form of autism) as the lens that colors his life, not the central focal point.
 It’s about relationships, love, family.
 The illness is not separate from the person.”